Theomat/ProgSynth/examples/README.md

 ## Programming from Natural Language

 This is the NLP folder.
 The specification of the task is given as a natural language string that explains the task.

+## SyGuS

+This is the SyGuS folder.
+It provides scripts to directly work with the SyGus format.
+The goal is to mainly edit the specification thanks to the tools offered by ProgSynth such as sharpening.